abhisheksingh107/devTinder-Fronend/README.md

 - sudo npm install -g pm2
 - Now we have to run npm-start via pm2 So
 - pm2 start src/app.js --name devtinder-backend
+- Modifying the BaseURL in frontEnd project /api/
+If you've changed any code in your React app, you need to rebuild it before deploying:
+- npm run build
+- sudo cp -r dist/* /var/www/html/

 # Nginx config
 Now our